31 Jul 2014

 If you find yourself in this phase you could probably try out some Wildlife or Street Photography as you now have some free time to go out and see how other people live or how the jungle life is.

-A street photo of a trader in Pushkar Ajmer - Rajasthan
+Street photography of a trader at Pushkar Ajmer Rajasthan by Prakash Ghai

 Photo by © Prakash Ghai